Do you want to relive the rich history of the vintage railroads, handicrafts, and early 19th-century American wild west industries?

 Add to that a rare chance to see master artisans guiding their workers as they make the finest brews using only authentic, manual techniques.

-The Coors Brewery has been serving its renowned brews to beer-lovers since 1873.
+The Coors Brewery has served its renowned brews to beer lovers since 1873.

 You can watch the entire process first-hand, right from the malting of the barley, to the mashing process and ending up with the final fermentation and aging.

 It is a once-in-a-lifetime experience to watch the brewers here approach their craft as absolute labor of love!